hornedfrog88/csx415-project/README.md

-# project
+# CSX415 Project - Total Course Enrollment Prediction Model
+---

-This repository contains assets for the CSX415 final calss project-Modeling Student Success Factors at UC Berkeley
+This is the repository for the CSX415 final class project